 In a real-world scenario, however, it may be challenging to find an ideal switch.
-There is some dissipated power in actual control, but the conversion efficiencies are high despite these dissipations.
+This means in reality there will be some power dissipated, but the conversion efficiencies are high despite these dissipations.

-Suppose we want to increase the voltage of our DC power supply efficiently.
-We use a power electronics configuration called a DC-DC boost converter.
-This configuration steps up the DC voltage to a level determined by choice of components in your circuit.
-Here is a general schematic of the boost converter.
+This configuration steps up the DC voltage to a level determined by the choice of components in your circuit.
+Here is a general schematic of a boost converter.

 How Boost Converters Work

-To understand how a DC-DC converter works, let’s first understand how an inductor works.
+To understand how a boost converter works, let’s first understand how an inductor works.

 Recall that an inductor is a passive electronic component that can store electrical energy in the form of magnetic energy.
 We can use this property to control the output voltage of our circuit.
 Here is how it works: